filamentphp/filament/docs/01-getting-started.md

 }
 ```

+Finally, for the reset password procedure to work correctly your user should implement a `sendPasswordResetNotification($token)` function.
+You can use the trait `Filament\Models\Concerns\SendsPasswordResetNotification` to add this functionality to your User model, fully integrated with Filament login and routes.

 ### Disabling the Default Migrations

 You may wish to prevent the migration for the default users table from being registered.
 You may do this by calling: